dww100/sct/README.md

 yaml

 All of these requirements should also available via standard package managers.
-However, we have found the easiest way to acquire the python packages is to use the free scientific Python distribution Anaconda.
+However, we have found the easiest way to acquire the Python packages is to use the free scientific Python distribution Anaconda.
 Download and installation instructions for Anaconda can be found [here](https://store.continuum.io/cshop/anaconda/).

 Installation instructions